On Minimum Maximal Distance-k Matchings

-Besides that, in both cases for every occurrence of the literal $x_i$ (respectively, $\nx_i$) in the clause $c_j$, add a simple $(x_1^i, c'_j)$-path (respectively, $(\nx_1^i, c'_j)$-path) of length $l$, introducing new intermediate vertices when necessary.
-See figure \ref{kr.fig.sat-to-graph} for the illustration of the cases $k = 4$ and $k = 5$.
+Besides that, in both cases, for every occurrence of the literal $x_i$ (respectively, $\overline{x}_i$) in the clause $c_j$, add a simple -path (respectively, -path) of length $\ell$, introducing new intermediate vertices when necessary.

-It is easy to see that the algorithm {\sc SAT-to-Graph} is polynomial.
-Below we investigate the properties of a graph $G$ constructed by this algorithm.
-For an even $k$, denote by $V_i$ the union of the sets $X_i$, $\NX_i$.
-For an odd $k$, denote by $V_i$ the union of the sets $X_i$, $\NX_i$, $\{a^i, b^i\}$, $\{x^i, \nx^i\}$.
+It is easy to see that the algorithm \textsc{SAT-to-Graph$_k$} runs in polynomial time.
+Below we investigate the properties of the graph $G_k$ constructed by this algorithm.
+For an even $k$, denote by $V_i$ the union of the sets $X_i$, $\overline{X}_i$.
+For an odd $k$, denote by $V_i$ the union of the sets $X_i$, $\overline{X}_i$, .

-\begin{claim} For every integer number $k \ge 2$, the cardinality of any maximal distance-$k$ matching in $G$ is equal to $n$ or $n + 1$.
-Moreover, if $|M| = n$, then every edge of $M$ belongs to the set $E(G(V_i))$ for some $i$. \end{claim}
+\begin{claim} For every integer number , the cardinality of any maximal distance-$k$ matching in $G_k$ is equal to $n$ or , where is the number of variables in $X$.
+Moreover, if for some maximal distance-$k$ matching $M$ in $G_k$, then each edge of $M$ belongs to some $E(G_k[V_i])$. \end{claim}

-\begin{proof} The edge set $EN^l_G(C')$ induces a graph with the diameter $2l + 1$, and thus this set cannot have more than one edge from the set $M$.
-For each $1 \le i \le n$, the diameter of the graph induced by $V_i$ is equal to $k + 1$, so this subgraph cannot have more than one edge from $M$.
-All the edges of $G$ belong to the above, hence $|M| \le n + 1$.
+\begin{proof} Note that the edge sets $E(G_k[V_i])$, , and $E^l_{G_k}(C')$ partition $E(G)$.
+The edge set $E^\ell_{G_k}(C')$ induces a graph with the diameter , , and thus this set cannot have more than one edge from the set $M$.
+For each , the diameter of the graph induced by $V_i$ is equal to , so this subgraph cannot have more than one edge from $M$.
+This covers all the edges of $G_k$, hence .